 15 procedure, which consist on the following steps: (i) sector initialization, which creates sector-specific auxiliary files, (ii) sector calculation, (iii) spatial mapping, (iv) temporal distribution and (v) speciation.

 Once the execution of all the sectors is finished, HERMESv3_BU starts the data writing process.
-This function consists on first gathering the emissions estimated by each submodule (provided as 4D matrices with information of emissions across
+This function consists in first gathering the emissions estimated by each submodule (provided as 4D matrices with information of emissions across

 20 space, time and vertical levels) and secondly writing the merged data in an output NetCDF file according to the conventions of the atmospheric chemistry model of interest (see section 2.5).